AIAppliedUK/sg-identity-techdocs/src/getting-started.md

 - **State parameter** - Unique value to prevent CSRF attacks
 - **Nonce** - Random value for replay protection

-### 3. Redirect to ScotAccount
+### 4, 5 & 6 Redirect to ScotAccount

-Build the authorization URL and redirect users:
+Build the authorization URL and redirect users to ScotAccount using a redirect like the one shown below

 ```
 https://authz.integration.scotaccount.service.gov.scot/authorize?